ccswbs/snowdrop/site/content/docs/5.1/components/dropdowns.md

 By default, a dropdown menu is automatically positioned 100% from the top and along the left side of its parent.
 You can change this with the directional `.drop*` classes, but you can also control them with additional modifier classes.

 Add `.dropdown-menu-end` to a `.dropdown-menu` to right align the dropdown menu.
-Directions are mirrored when using Bootstrap in RTL, meaning `.dropdown-menu-end` will appear on the left side.
+Directions are mirrored when using Snowdrop in RTL, meaning `.dropdown-menu-end` will appear on the left side.

 {{< callout info >}}
 **Heads up!** Dropdowns are positioned thanks to Popper except when they are contained in a navbar.